-Shards of light sparkle and dance across the underbelly of green acknowledge a pot-pourri of leaves, shrubs, and hanging vines, the likes of which I’d never have imagined if I hadn’t seen them firsthand.
-Ferns, orchids, cacti, bromeliads, mosses, and other such plantings appear to levitate, defy gravity.
-The botanist says these abundant enclaves, propel spider-like tendrils to airborne humus and any slight surface, snatch vacant space between trees and branches to survive.
+Shards of light dancing across an underbelly of green conjure, leaves, shrubs, and hanging vines, a pot-pourri of plants, the likes of which I’d never have imagined if I hadn’t seen them firsthand.
+There are islands of ferns, orchids, cacti, bromeliads, mosses, and other such plantings that appear to levitate, defy gravity.
+The botanist says these flourishing enclaves propel spider-like tendrils to airborne humus, any slight surface, snatch vacant space between trees and branches to survive.
 Frogs, cicadas, howls, shrieks, trills, the buzz of pollinators and triumphant birds, brings the revelry of the parade to ear.
 Wasted on pungent smells.
 Caressed by a soft, warm breeze.
 A subtle kindness cooling the contours of my face, rhythms of the interior, heartfelt in paradise, my eyes closed, turning the cacophony to an incantation.
 Within seconds, I was drifting in a sea of dreams.

 The corporal, in exile, playing out on the Spanish Main with other unlikely recruits, sometimes friend to Richard Hawkins, marauder, pirate and privateer, El Draque, the slave trader, naval officer and explorer.
 I’d run with the woodsman and those seadogs, staking our claims to the new world, outsmarting and kicking the Spanish conquistadors into retreat for our place in the Americas.
 There was a chief, Metacomet, aka King Philip, of the Wampanoag ancestry.
 It was always the same dream — sitting with the King — the far off sound of the pipes sweeps in on the wind, the king’s hooch fills with fear.
 Everyone skedaddles but I. Surrounded.
 Pinned to the ground, the hangman restricts the prayer.
 His knee firmly in the small of my back, he ties my arms together and tightens the knot.